Agoric/documentation/main/guides/ertp/purses-and-payments.md

 # Purses and Payments

-There are different kinds of digital assets:
-- Currency-like, such as our imaginary *Quatloos*.
-- Goods-like, such as theater tickets or magic weapons for use in a game.
-- Abstract rights, such as participation in a particular contract.

 In ERTP, digital assets always exist in either a **Purse** or a **Payment** object.
 - **[Purse](/reference/ertp-api/purse.md)**: Holds
   an amount of same-branded digital assets until part or